Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 • Antibacterial qualities and enzymes in human milk are protective of lactose and do not lead to tooth decay unless other foods containing sugar or carbohydrates are in the diet.

 • Less saliva is produced at night.
-Breastfeeding can prevent the baby’s mouth from being dry overnight especially if they are breathing through their mouth rather than their nose.
-A deeper investigation with your IBCLC(International Board Certified Lactation Consultant) will help determine why they are not able to keep their lips sealed for nose breathing.
+Breastfeeding can prevent the baby’s mouth from being dry overnight, especially if they breathe through their mouth rather than their nose.
+A deeper investigation with your IBCLC (International Board Certified Lactation Consultant) will help determine why they are not able to keep their lips sealed for nose breathing.

 How to promote healthy tooth development

-• Avoid sugary foods and drinks, processed foods like bread and pastas that break down into sugar.
+• Avoid sugary foods and drinks, as well as processed foods like bread and pasta that break down into sugar.

-• Give water instead of fruit juice or any carbonated drinks that break down tooth enamel.
+• Give water instead of fruit juice or carbonated drinks that break down tooth enamel.

-• Introduce solid foods that encourage chewing which works to strengthen the jaw compared to soft foods.
+• Introduce solid foods that encourage chewing, which strengthens the jaw compared to soft foods.

 After your baby’s first tooth pokes through and no later than their first birthday, it is recommended to make their first dentist appointment.